Save £200 on 2021 departures

-In this mountainous region, visiting in winter is less than ideal; however, in May the weather tends to be clear, sunny and warm with little rain.
+In May the weather tends to be clear, sunny and warm with little rain.
 However, southern China is humid and tends to have heavy monsoon rainfall.
-Across the countryside, the surroundings are verdant and wildflowers are in bloom, making it the perfect time to visit natural attractions such as Tiger Leaping Gorge, Jade Dragon Snow Mountain and the Shilin Stone Forest.
+Across the countryside, the surroundings are verdant and wildflowers are in bloom, making it the perfect time to visit natural attractions such as Tiger Leaping Gorge, Jade Dragon Snow Mountain and the Shilin Stone Forest before the crowds arrive.
 The weather also makes it pleasant to roam the streets of Lijiang, whose old town has been declared a Unesco world heritage site.
 In neighbouring Hong Kong, the Dragon Boat Festival is held at the end of May, a colourful traditional event where paddlers race in long narrow boats.

-Luckily, the Galapagos Islands are a year-round destination, as the weather is temperate.
-In May the skies are at their bluest and the seas are calm.
-Wildlife activities are rife – the eggs of marine iguanas and sea turtles begin to hatch, and many birds begin their courtship rituals, including the unmistakable blue-footed boobies.
-Flowers are now in bloom and the water is at its warmest, making snorkelling a delight.
-Plus, as the peak season only begins in June, you will be able to experience the Galapagos with fewer tourists around.
+Luckily, the Galapagos Islands are a year-round destination as the weather is temperate.
+However, in May, the skies are at their bluest and the seas are calm.
+Wildlife activities are rife: the eggs of marine iguanas and sea turtles begin to hatch and many birds begin their courtship rituals, including the unmistakable blue-footed boobies.
+Flowers are now in bloom and the water is warm, making snorkelling a delight.
+Plus, as the peak season begins in June, you will be able to experience the Galapagos with fewer tourists.

 Discover Ecuador & Galapagos